i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 ##### Part 1: Knowledge Check
 1. Why is a two-stage (Decoder -> Encoder) design generally better than a single, complex circuit?
-2. What is the purpose of the Repeater Tap in our compact decoder?
+2. What is the purpose of the **Repeater Tap** in our compact decoder?
 Why can't we just use Redstone dust?
-3. In our Diode Matrix ROM, what does a connection between a horizontal line (`LN`) and a vertical segment line physically represent?
+3. In our Diode Matrix ROM, what does placing a **Torch Tap** at an intersection physically represent?

 <details>
 <summary><strong>Click for answers</strong></summary>
-1. It breaks the problem down, making it easier to design, build, and debug each part independently (modularity).
+1. It breaks the problem down into smaller, independent modules (modularity).
+This makes each part easier to design, build, and debug.
 2. The Repeater Tap creates a "strongly powered" block, which is necessary to power the Redstone dust on the output line across the 1-block air gap.
 Simple dust would create a "weakly powered" block, which cannot.
 3. It represents a single "bit" of stored information.
-Specifically, it's a command to "turn this segment OFF for this number."
+Specifically, it's a command to "turn this segment ON when this number line is selected (LOW)."
 </details>

 ##### Part 2: Logic Puzzles
 1.  **Decoder Design:** You want to add a special output line, `LE`, that lights up only for even numbers (`0, 2, 4, 6, 8`).
 You realize that for all even numbers, the `B0` bit is always `0`.
 What is the single tap you would need to build a simple detector for this?
 2.  **Encoder Design:** The letter 'A' can be made with segments `a, b, c, e, f, g`.
-On paper, which segment torches would the input line `LA` need to suppress in our Diode Matrix ROM?
+According to the design of our ROM, which segment line is the *only one* that would **not** have a torch tap placed on it from the `LA` input line?
 3.  **Reverse Engineering:** You see a line in a decoder that has Torch Taps on `B2` and `B1`, and Repeater Taps on `B3` and `B0`.
 What decimal number is this line designed to detect?

 <details>
 <summary><strong>Click for solutions</strong></summary>
 1. You want the lamp to be ON only when `B0` is `0`.
 Our active-low system turns the lamp on when the line is unpowered.
 You would need a single **Repeater Tap** from the `B0` line.
 When `B0` is `1` (odd), the repeater powers the `LE` line and turns the lamp off.
 When `B0` is `0` (even), the repeater is off, the line is unpowered, and the lamp turns on.
-2. The `LA` line would need to suppress the torch for the segment that is OFF: only segment **`d`**.
+2. The line for the letter 'A' would need to activate every segment *except* for segment **`d`**.
+Therefore, `d` is the only segment line that would not get a torch tap.
 3. Torches are for `1`s, Repeaters are for `0`s.
 So the identity is `0110`.
 This is the binary for decimal **6**.
 </details>

-###### Part 3: The Debug Challenge (In-Game)
+##### Part 3: The Debug Challenge (In-Game)
 > In the world download for this module, you will find a section labeled "Module 3 Debug Challenge."
 The display system is fully connected.
 When you input **`0010`** (for the number 2), the display incorrectly shows a **`6`**.
 >
 > **Trace the logic:**